 This is not an exhaustive list of all the ways McIntire does a great job of encouraging diversity of perspectives in the classroom environment.
 As I’ve gone through the program, I realize that there’s a reason that I’m here, and I try to lean into those unique qualities often.

 I can confidently say that after a few months in this program, everyone has a place a McIntire.
 The professors and students in the M.S. in Commerce Program fully recognize the importance of a diverse array of perspectives and do a great job of implementing the principles into the program’s curriculum and team assignments.
 Diversity at all levels is crucial to ensuring that, as students of business, we continue innovating and working with individuals with different perspectives so that we can all learn and grow as students, employees, and human beings.

 McIntire truly values what makes students unique!
 If you choose to apply to the program (which we all hope you do!), lean into the things that make you special!
 Your story can’t be replicated, and McIntire wants to know who you are and how it impacts how you interact with others and the world around you.
 The program thrives when students feel encouraged to embrace their identity, which starts in the application process!
 I know it can feel intimidating to present the parts of your life that make you stand out.
-If you have any questions about the application process, the program, or student life, or would like someone to talk through your stresses with, feel free to connect with me or one of my fellow Student Ambassadors.
-I can’t wait to speak with you and to see your impact on McIntire in the future!
+If you have any questions about the application process, the program, or student life, or would like someone to talk through your stresses with, feel free to connect with a Student Ambassador.
+We can’t wait to speak with you and to see your impact on McIntire in the future!